-In New Hampshire, what disabilities qualify for a Medicare Supplement Plan before the age of 65?
+In New Hampshire, what disabilities qualify for a Medicare Supplement Plan before age 65?

-If you have End-Stage Renal Disease, Lou Gehrig’s disease, or are fully disabled, you may be eligible to enroll in a Medigap plan before turning 65.
-However, you must first enroll in Original Medicare Parts A and B before becoming eligible for a Medigap plan.
+If you have End-Stage Renal Disease, Lou Gehrig’s disease, or are fully disabled.
+You may be eligible to enroll in a Medigap plan before turning 65.
+However, you must enroll in Original Medicare Parts A and B before becoming eligible for a Medigap plan.

-How to Sign Up for Medicare Supplement/Medigap Plan in New Hampshire
+How to Sign Up for Medicare Supplement Plan in New Hampshire

 Between plans with low premiums, comprehensive coverage, and additional inclusions, you need to know what you want and find the plan that provides the ideal benefits.
 Our team has significant experience detailing these plans and helping enrollees find one that meets their budget and medical coverage needs.